pascal1a/Connect-4-AI/README.md

 **Description**

 This program allows you to play a simple Connect-4 game against an AI in python.
 The AI is based on the minimax algorithm with a scoring system.
 A detailed explanation of the minimax alogrithm can be found here:  https://en.wikipedia.org/wiki/Minimax#Pseudocode.
-The AI with a depth of 4 calculates different possibilities of the next four moves in advance and tries to choose the best one.
 The code consists of the following 12 functions:

 -def draw_text(text, color, surface, x, y,size): standard function to draw text in pygames